-- 1. Design, Develop and Implement a menu driven Program in C for the following Array operations - a.
-Creating an Array of N Integer Elements - b.
-Display of Array Elements with Suitable Headings - c.
-Inserting an Element (ELEM) at a given valid Position (POS) - d.
-Deleting an Element at a given valid Position(POS) - e.
+- 1. Design, Develop and Implement a menu driven Program in C for the following Array operations - Creating an Array of N Integer Elements а. - Display of Array Elements with Suitable Headings b. - Inserting an Element (ELEM) at a given valid Position (POS) c. - Deleting an Element at a given valid Position(POS) d. - e.
 Exit.